 In February 2004, the Agency relocated to new offices leased under a twenty-year operating lease with Laurel House 2001, L.P.
 (See Note 1).
 The lease provides for scheduled rent increases every five years and includes two 5-year renewal options.
 Rent expense on this lease is recognized on the straight-line basis and also includes the Agency's pro-rata share of property taxes and insurance.
 The excess of the rent expense recognized over the amount paid is included in accrued expenses.
-The Agency leases space for one satellite office under a non-cancellable lease through December 2016 and is now on a month-to-month basis.
-Total rent expense amounted to \$61,491 in 2016 and \$50,736 in 2015.
+The Agency leases space for one satellite office under a non-cancellable lease through June 2018.
+Total rent expense amounted to \$72,418 in 2017 and \$61,491 in 2016.

-Future minimum rent payments required under these lease agreements are as follows:
+Future minimum rent payments required under the long-term lease agreement is as follows: